gleannyc/documentation/docs/docs/project-management/single-sign-on.md

-Glean supports using an Identity Provider (IdP) to control authentication through single sign-on.
+Glean supports using an Identity Provider (IdP) such as Okta to control authentication through single sign-on.
-It also supports provisioning and deprovisioning Glean users along with managing their custom Glean role assignments through SCIM.
+It also supports provisioning and deprovisioning Glean users along with managing their custom Glean role assignments through SCIM (directory sync).
 This document describes how to integrate Glean into your IdP.

+!!! note "Contact us"

+    To initiate setup, contact us at [support@glean.io](mailto:support@glean.io).
+We'll provide specific instructions and a test environment for setting up Glean with the IdP if your choice.

 ## Setting up single sign-on